LukeShortCloud/card_games_converter/cgc_tdd.md

 * -h, --help = Show the help information.
 * -s, --src = The source directory.
 * -d, --dest = The destination directory.
-* --ppi-size = The pixels per inch size to use.
 * --ppi-height = The desired height in inches.
 * --ppi-width = The desired width in inches.
 * --single = Process a single source image instead of an entire directory.